sasprosko590/SASCleaner/README.md

 ## Usage 🚀

-To use the script, you can call the `clear` function with the desired options.
+To use the code, you can call the `clear` function with the options you want, or if you don't know anything you can look in the `index.test.js` file.